Most interesting landmarks of Hampshire

 - Spinnaker Tower – 170 m high tower in Portsmouth, built in 2005.
 Tower has highly original form, resembling a sail.

-Described wonders of Hampshire
+Described landmarks of Hampshire

 Hampshire is rich with many valuable man-made landmarks.
 Numerous medieval churches and country houses form a varied cultural landscape, enriched with country parks, avenues, graveyards.
 Several cities and towns, including the ancient ports of Southampton and Portsmouth, still have medieval fortification walls.